bodrick/awesome/README.md

 *   [spotweb/spotweb](https://github.com/spotweb/spotweb) - Decentralized community
 *   [nextcloud/all-in-one](https://github.com/nextcloud/all-in-one) - 📦 The official Nextcloud installation method.
 Provides easy deployment and maintenance with most features included in this one Nextcloud instance.
 *   [Kovah/LinkAce](https://github.com/Kovah/LinkAce) - LinkAce is a self-hosted archive to collect links of your favorite websites.
-*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
+*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku and Netlify that lets you easily deploy static sites, databases, web applications and more than 280 one-click services on your own servers.
 *   [monicahq/monica](https://github.com/monicahq/monica) - Personal CRM.
 Remember everything about your friends, family and business relationships.
 *   [RSS-Bridge/rss-bridge](https://github.com/RSS-Bridge/rss-bridge) - The RSS feed for websites missing it
 *   [BookStackApp/BookStack](https://github.com/BookStackApp/BookStack) - A platform to create documentation/wiki content built with PHP & Laravel